ch1oechao/ch1oechao.github.io/code/_posts/2016-02-25-React-study-notes.md

 #### Using props

 The child component will depend on data passed in from its parent.
 Data passed in from a parent component is available as a 'property' on the child component.
-These 'properties' are accessed through `this.prop`
+These 'properties' are accessed through `this.props`

 By surrounding a JavaScript expression in braces inside JSX (as either an attribute or child), you can drop text or React components into the tree.
 We access named attributes passed to the component as keys on `this.props` and any nested elements as `this.props.children`.